 About the Major in Urban & Regional Studies

 The Department of Geography & Environment offers a major in Urban & Regional Studies for the 40-course Bachelor of Arts (BA).
 You can declare URS as the BA major for the Combined BA/BEd or BA/BMgt programs.
-You can also declare a Concentration in Geographical Information Science (GIS) by completing five additional GIS courses.

 To find out more about these exciting opportunities to get involved with faculty research, contact the Department directly.

 The Registrar's Office has many great resources to help you plan your program.
 Our Academic Advisors are also a great resource, so connect with them early and as often as you need.
 They can help you understand your degree requirements and help you navigate your program planning guide.
 To access the Program Planning Guide for 2019-20, click here.
 Program Planning Guides for all other years, are available here.